 Behind each innovation and discovery lies a story of vision and generosity

-These inspiring benefactors have contributed to Boundless: The Campaign for the University of Toronto.
+These inspiring benefactors have generously contributed to the University of Toronto.

 They give their time, their energy, their support.
 Meet some of our dedicated volunteers

 A powerful gift which will support Woodsworth’s most important priorities.

 An art enthusiast with a penchant for global health brings surgeons from developing countries to U of T.